-Our full Board is responsible for the oversight of our Company's operational and strategic risk management process.
-Our Board believes that oversight of risk management belongs at the full Board level rather than with any one particular committee primarily because of the importance of understanding and mitigating risk to the overall success of our Company.
-In furtherance of our Board's risk management oversight goals, our Board oversees the work of a Risk and Compliance Committee comprised of senior management and key managers of certain of our Company's business units and functions around the world.
-The Risk and Compliance Committee is charged with, among other things, identifying, assessing and developing a mitigation strategy for significant risks that could impact our ability to meet our objectives and execute our strategies.
+Our full Board is responsible for the oversight of our Company's operational and strategic risk management processes.
+Our Board believes that oversight of risk management belongs at the full Board level rather than with any one particular committee, primarily because of the importance of understanding and mitigating risk to the overall success of our Company.
+As part of its risk management responsibilities, our full Board provides oversight of the Company's management and mitigation of cybersecurity risks.